ybezsonov/kro/website/docs/docs/concepts/10-simple-schema.md

 ### 1. Conditions

-The `conditions` field is an array of condition objects, each representing a specific aspect of the claim's state.
+The `conditions` field is an array of condition objects, each representing a specific aspect of the instance's state.
 KRO automatically manages this field.

 ```yaml
 status: